TelegramBots/book/src/4/passport/quickstart.md

 [![Request Parameters type](https://img.shields.io/badge/Passport_API_type-Request_Parameters-blue.svg?style=flat-square)](https://core.telegram.org/passport#request-parameters)

 A passport authorization request means that bot should ask user to open a `tg://resolve` URI in the browser with specific parameters in its query string.
+You can alternatively have a button in an HTML page on your website for that.

 This [AuthorizationRequest] type helps you in creating such an URI.